Updated by Bobby

 2. Strymon Volante

-The looping and reverb are both a significant part of this pedal's appeal, which means we wouldn't consider this a pure delay pedal.
-But if those features are more attractive to you than the presets and flexibility of the TimeLine, the Volante could be a better fit for your rig.
+The looping and reverb are both a significant part of the appeal, which means we wouldn't consider this a pure delay pedal.
+But if those features are more attractive to you than the flexibility of the TimeLine, the Volante could be a better fit for your rig.

 IDEAL FOR: Those prioritizing analog sounds, looping, and reverb.